Women in China: Ethnic and religious minorities

 During the last years of imperial China, Swedish Christian missionaries observed the oppressive conditions for Uyghur Muslim women in Xinjiang during their stay between 1892 and 1938.
 Uyghur Muslim women were oppressed and often held domestic service positions, while Han Chinese women were free and given a choice of profession.
 When Uyghur Muslim women married Han Chinese men, the women were hated by their families and people.
 The Uyghur Muslims viewed single unmarried women as prostitutes and held them in extreme disregard.
 Child marriages for girls were very common and the Uyghurs called girls "overripe" if they were not married by 15 or 16 years old.
 Four wives were allowed along with any number of temporary marriages contracted by Mullahs to "pleasure wives" for a set time period.
 Divorce and marriage was rampant, each being conducted by Mullahs simultaneously, and some men married hundreds of women and could divorce their wives for no given reason.
 Wives were forced to stay in the household, to be obedient to their husbands, and were judged according to how many children they could bear.
-Unmarried women were viewed as whores and many children were born with venereal diseases.

 The birth of a girl was seen as a terrible calamity by the local Uyghur Muslims and boys were worth more to them.
 The constant stream of marriage and divorces led to children being mistreated by stepparents.

 A Swedish missionary said "These girls were surely the first girls in Eastern Turkestan who had had a real youth before getting married.
 The Muslim woman has no youth.
 Directly from childhood's carefree playing of games, she enters life's bitter everyday toil… She is but a child and a wife."
-The marriage of 9 year old Aisha to the Prophet Muhammad was cited by Uyghur Muslims to justify marrying girl children, whom they viewed as mere products.
 The Muslims also attacked the Swedish Christian mission and Hindus resident in the city.
 Lobbying by Swedish Christian missionaries led to child marriage for under 15-year-old girls to be banned by the Chinese Governor in Urumqi, although the Uyghur Muslims ignored the law.